 One of Templeman’s most frightening characters, Pavayne appeared in the Angel episode “Hellbound”.
 In his single episode Pavayne attempted to drag the Vampire Spike’s soul to hell.
 Pavayne in life had been an evil witch doctor who enjoyed torturing and killing innocent people.
 After his murder Pavayne’s ghost haunted Wolfram and Hart where he would send the ghosts of other people, after having had his “fun” with them to hell to prevent himself from going.
 Pavayne spends a lot of the episode hiding in the shadows taunting Spike.

 However when Pavayne finally does appear he lives up to the build up.
 Templeman plays him in an almost detached, indifferent way when he is torturing Spike which just makes him all the more sinister.
-He has gotten so used to torturing people that he is almost bored of it, but still tortures Spike anyway because he doesn’t know anything else.
+He has gotten so used to torturing people that he is almost bored of it, but still tortures Spike anyway because he doesn’t know how to do anything else.

 Definitely one of the most chilling moments is when Pavayne talks of having his fun with Winifred Burkle which provokes Spike to attack him more than his torture of Spike himself did.